Home

 popular

-Commenters also pointed out the irony of seeing Bitcoin as a hedge against economic downturns when it relies on technology.
-One user remarked, "If things go south, the first thing to go will be the internet," questioning the viability of Bitcoin as a safe investment during a crisis.
+"If things go south, the first thing to go will be the internet," questioning the durability of Bitcoin as a safe investment.

 Key Insights

-• โ–ณ Increased scrutiny on Bitcoin as it fails to deliver protective value against inflation
+• โ–ณ Increased scrutiny on Bitcoin as it fails to provide protective value against inflation.

-• โ–ฝ Growing vocal skepticism among investors regarding crypto narratives
+• โ–ฝ Users are expressing vocal skepticism regarding crypto narratives.

-• โ€ป "Less than 10% of the world understands how to manage their own money" - a sobering reflection from another user
+• โ€ป "Less than 10% of the world understands how to manage their own money" - a stark reflection from a user.